 The way in which panel members are engaged through the panel varies from panel to panel.
 In most cases the Department can directly approach one panel member and invite them to undertake the work.
 The Department may invite two or more panel members to submit quotations where the proposed contract is high value or high risk, or where taking such an approach will deliver value for money.

-Unless otherwise approved, suppliers that have experienced (or where a supplier’s director or key personnel have experienced) a bankruptcy or insolvency event, are not eligible to work with the Department of Finance for three years after the event.
-This includes:
+Unless otherwise approved by Finance, suppliers that have experienced (or suppliers with key personnel who have experienced) an insolvency or bankruptcy event within the last three years are not eligible to work with the Department of Finance.
+This includes any supplier:

-- suppliers submitting a tender or an expression of interest.
+- submitting a quote, tender or an expression of interest.

 A bankruptcy event includes where the supplier, director or key person: